e-clearing-net/OCHP/OCHP.md

 ## Exchange Charge Data

-The exchange of charge data is be done by sending records containing all billing information from the EVSE-Operator to corresponding the EVSP.
+The exchange of charge data is be done by sending records containing all billing information from the EVSE-Operator to the corresponding EVSP.
 The data set is called Charge Detail Record (CDR).
 Each CDR contains a status value that reflects the processing state of the record within the clearing house roaming connection.
-The status must not be set directly by the roaming partners' systems.
 The figure in the next section illustrates the status flow for each CDR.

 ##### CDR Validation Process